Defense in Depth: OT and IT Network Security

 Network Infrastructure

-On top of network segmentation and VPNs/remote access considerations it is important to take a look at your overall network infrastructure when taking a more cybersecurity aware approach.
+After network segmentation and VPNs/remote access considerations, it’s important to consider your overall network infrastructure when accounting for cybersecurity.

-As we discussed in our Defense In Depth: PLC Security post one thing to consider is using managed switches in your OT network.
-Most panels we see in the field have an unmanaged switch, usually with extra open ports enabling future expansion.
-The problem with unmanaged switches from a cybersecurity perspective are they don’t have any way to restrict traffic.
-If a port on an unmanaged switch doesn’t have anything plugged into it anyone can plug in a computer, figure out the IP address of all the devices connected to that switch or network using a tool like Angry IP Scanner and get into any of the devices they can see.
+As we discussed in our Defense In Depth: PLC Security post, one thing to consider is using managed switches in your OT network.
+Most panels we see in the field have an unmanaged switch, usually with extra open ports intended for future expansion.
+The problem with unmanaged switches from a cybersecurity perspective is that you can’t restrict traffic.
+If a port on an unmanaged switch doesn’t have anything plugged into it, anyone can plug in a computer, figure out the IP address of all the devices connected to that switch or network using a tool like Angry IP Scanner and get into any of the devices they can see.

-Using managed switches instead allows you to lock down specific ports to not allow any traffic preventing people from getting access if they plug something in.
+By using managed switches, you can lock down specific ports to prevent people from getting access if they plug something in to the switch.

-You can also look into using data diodes to restrict the flow of traffic to one direction where you need to get data out of OT systems and into IT systems.
+You can also consider data diodes to restrict the flow of traffic to one direction, so you can get data out of OT systems and into IT systems.

 Asset Management

 One of the potentially easy things you can do from a cybersecurity perspective is Asset Management.
-In short this means documenting all of the various devices and systems that make up your overall network.
-This includes hardware like PLCs, Computers, Servers, mobile devices, networking hardware and software like databases, digital documents, usernames/passwords, SCADA systems and all of the various integrations tying everything together.
+In short this means documenting all of the individual devices and systems that make up your overall network.
+This includes hardware like PLCs, computers, servers, mobile devices, networking hardware and software like databases, digital documents, usernames/passwords, SCADA systems and all of the integrations between them.

-Asset discovery tools like ServiceNow and Solarwinds can be used to automatically detect and classify equipment and services on your network.
-You will also want to make note of the various hardware and firmware versions so you can keep track of updates that may help improve your cybersecurity risk profile by updating to the latest and greatest versions.
+Asset discovery tools like ServiceNow and Solarwinds can automatically detect and classify equipment and services on your network.
+You will also want to make note of the hardware and firmware versions you are running, so you can keep track of updates that may help improve your cybersecurity risk profile by updating to the latest and greatest versions.

 Asset Management then ties back into network monitoring and network segmentation by defining who should have access to what and implementing access management through a security controls process.

-Knowing what should be on your network also helps you better understand when new devices are added to the network especially if they shouldn’t be there in the first place.
-You can also track your overall inventory, for example managing laptops provided to vendors should they go missing after a project is completed.
+Knowing what should be on your network also helps you better understand when new devices are added to the network, especially if they shouldn’t be there in the first place.
+You can also track your overall inventory such as managing laptops provided to vendors in case they go missing after a project is completed.

 Wrapping Up

-For some more detail on specific items in this post we recommend checking out Traceroute’s ICS Security post for a quick rundown, and a call with the Corso Systems team to dive into specifics.
+For more details about specific network security topics, we recommend checking out Traceroute’s ICS Security post for a quick rundown, and contact us to schedule a call with the Corso Systems team to dive into specifics.

-For manufacturing and critical infrastructure facilities network security is a critical piece of the overall cybersecurity puzzle.
+Network security is a critical piece of the overall cybersecurity puzzle for manufacturing and critical infrastructure facilities.
 Locking down your network into well guarded segments will keep the worst of the attacks at bay by limiting who can access what if they gain entry into your network.
-It is also vitally important to be aware of what systems are exposed to the outside world via the internet (hopefully zero!) as those can become easy threat vectors into your systems.
+It is also vitally important to know which systems are exposed to the outside world via the internet (hopefully zero!) as those can become easy threat vectors into your systems.

-Every so often there will be a story in the news about a remote pump station without good network segmentation where someone was able to get into the company’s banking systems and drain their accounts or hit them with a ransomware attack through a computer accessing the pump station without anyone’s knowledge.
-This should not be something anyone exposes themselves to by not taking a proactive cybersecurity stance.
+Occasionally there’s a news story about a remote pump station without good network segmentation where someone was able to access it then get into the company’s banking systems and drain their accounts or hit them with a ransomware attack.
+But, we think these scenarios can be avoided with a proactive cybersecurity stance.

-Please take this post to heart and make sure you have everything you need in case disaster strikes, wherever it may come from.
+Please take this post to heart and make sure to have everything you need in case disaster strikes, wherever it may come from.